ecmatz/ecmatz.github.io/_pages/about.md

 * Built office desktops and gaming systems for friends and people in the town of Livonia, NY.
 * Developed skills in tracking market prices, comparing specifications, and understanding computer parts.
 * Learned how to negotiate with customers, balance expectations and requests, and find compromises.
+* Sourced parts for different levels of PC builds, from workstations to racing rigs.